 BACK IN THE BOOKING SADDLE

 There's a host of reasons I'm one of the slower artists to begin booking in-person concerts following the pandemic pause -- crises of direction, a new cat with abandonment issues, local acting opportunities, and more -- but I'm back at it now and have begun booking for fall 2022 and beyond.
 I have a southern Michigan one-off in July, a Pacific Northwest weekend in the works for September, and am reaching out to venues to reschedule the national LOW TIDE tour I postponed in 2019 due to a severe knee injury.
-Offers and leads welcome via my booking page.
+Stay tuned for updates!
+And if you're a venue or house concert host ... offers and leads are welcome anytime via my booking page.
 Thank you!

 SEVEN IS THE NUMBER is back in stock!
 Get it, and all our other music here.